 He came down to the water's edge, his great war axe in his hand.
 'I am Aelle,' he said, not bothering to conceal his conceit.
 'What do you want?'

 Oh, yes, he spoke our tongue.
-This is not as surprising as you might think, for many of the Saecsen had lived longer on our shores than ever they stayed on their own.Britainwas the only home they knew.
+This is not as surprising as you might think, started to rain.